‘It’s the Great Pumpkin, Charlie Brown’ to return to broadcast TV after last year’s absence - NewsBreak

 ‘It’s the Great Pumpkin, Charlie Brown’ to return to broadcast TV after last year’s absence

 The Halloween special, which had aired on broadcast television since the 1960s, will appear on PBS and PBS Kids on Sunday, Oct.
-24, at 7:30 p.m.
-ET, according to Variety .
+24, at 6:30 p.m., according to Variety .
 It had appeared on ABC for decades.

 Last year, the holiday classic featuring Charlie Brown, Snoopy, Linus and the rest of the gang didn’t air on broadcast TV because Apple TV+ scooped up the license for all things Peanuts-related.
 The streaming service did, however, allow a limited free streaming window for the special.Peanuts gang to star in new holiday special ‘For Auld Lang Syne’ on Apple TV+

 Also airing on PBS and PBS Kids will be “A Charlie Brown Thanksgiving” on Sunday, Nov.
-21, at 7:30 p.m.
-ET and “A Charlie Brown Christmas” on Sunday, Dec.
-19, at 7:30 p.m.
-ET through a partnership with Apple TV+.
+21, at 6:30 p.m.
+CT and “A Charlie Brown Christmas” on Sunday, Dec.
+19, at 6:30 p.m.
+CT through a partnership with Apple TV+.

 The holiday specials can also be streamed through Apple TV+.